obsidianmd/obsidian-help/en/Home.md

 3. [[Create your first note]]
 4. [[Link notes]]

 From here, you can build your own custom experience by enabling additional features through _plugins_.
-Explore the [[Core plugins]] that ships with Obsidian, or any of our [[Community plugins]].
+Explore the [[Core plugins]] that ship with Obsidian, or any of our [[Community plugins]].

 Customize the look and feel of Obsidian using [[Themes]] and [[CSS snippets]].